 Sullivan and Sullivan!
 Lush and velvety from the get-go.
 Lots of rich, supple black cherry with hints of plum and spice box with mocha and eucalyptus.
 A long, chalky finish.
 Fantastic, and one to savor.
-I just love Sullivan - my favorite winery ... and dog! @Sullivan Vineyards — 10 months ago
+I just love Sullivan - my favorite winery ... and dog! @Sullivan Vineyards — a year ago

 Dark ruby in color with a purplish rim.